udemirezen/pinn_clusters/README.md

 # Note: Code Implementation of Collocation Resampling

 Training can be switched between the fixed collocation points and collocation resampling by switching the loss function used during training.
-The loss function evaluated by a given optimizer is specified at during the initialization of the optimizer.
+The loss function evaluated by a given optimizer is specified during the initialization of the optimizer.
 Use the  ```SquareLoss``` loss function when using fixed collocation points, and ```SquareLossRandom``` for random collocation resampling.